void-linux/void-packages/Manual.md

 	Installs `service` from `${FILESDIR}` to /etc/sv.
 The service must be a directory containing at least a run script.
 Note the `supervise` symlink will be created automatically by `vsv`.
-	For further informations on how to create a new service directory see [The corresponding section the FAQ](http://smarden.org/runit/faq.html#create).
+	For further information on how to create a new service directory see [The corresponding section the FAQ](http://smarden.org/runit/faq.html#create).

 > Shell wildcards must be properly quoted, i.e `vmove "usr/lib/*.a"`.